 The years rolled on, as did the Vietnam War, engulfing neighbouring countries, until 1975, when the Americans helicoptered a hasty evacuation of their embassy in Saigon, and the city fell to the North Vietnamese forces.

 One of my chores as a thirteen-year-old was to tend to the wood heater for our evening hot water.
 I remember pulling apart a daily newspaper to light under the wood and seeing an editorial cartoon of an Asian farmer squatting in a bomb-cratered rice paddy field.
-His head was tilted towards the sky, free of American bombers and helicopters, and in a single thought bubble he observed, “So this is peace.”
+His head was tilted towards the sky, free of American bombers and helicopters, and in a single thought bubble, he observed, “So this is peace.”

-However, we know the fall of Saigon did not bring peace to the South Vietnamese, who took to boats to escape retribution and oppression under the regime of the new, unified Vietnam.
-Thousands of Vietnamese “boat people” arrived in Australia and many resettled in Perth.
+The fall of Saigon did not bring peace to the South Vietnamese, who took to boats to escape retribution and oppression under the regime of unified Vietnam.
+Thousands of Vietnamese “boat people” arrived in Australia, and many resettled in Perth.

 I grew up, left Perth, travelled and worked overseas, and read.
 My interest in the Vietnam War led me to build a small collection of books on the country and conflict.
 From Stanley Karnow’s weighty 750-page Vietnam A History — The First Complete Account of Vietnam at War (1983) to Charles Fenn’s slim Leaders of Modern Thought biography of Ho Chi Minh (1973).
-From actual and fictional accounts of reporters covering the Indochina War, like Christoper J Koch’s Highways to a War (1996), to the Vietnamese author, Bảo Ninh’s award-winning debut novel, The Sorrow of War (1991).
+And from actual and fictional accounts of reporters covering the Indochina War, like Christoper J Koch’s Highways to a War (1996), to the Vietnamese author, Bảo Ninh’s award-winning debut novel, The Sorrow of War (1991).

 “Yes, we defeated the United States.
-But now we are plagued by problems.
+But now, we are plagued by problems.
 We do not have enough to eat.
 We are a poor, underdeveloped nation.
 Waging war is simple, but running a country is very difficult.”

 As an adult, I read and learned more about the war and the mistakes that were made, particularly on the American side.
-And yet I have friends whose families fled Vietnam in leaky boats.
-Commonsense tells me you don’t risk your family’s lives unless Communism proved to be more of a nightmare than a fairytale “utopia”.
+And yet, I have friends whose families fled Vietnam in leaky boats.
+Common sense tells me you don’t risk your family’s lives unless Communism proved to be more of a nightmare than a fairytale “utopia”.

-It’s a paradox this boy from Perth can only resolve by reading more about the Vietnam War, by learning from those with a closer connection to the country, its past and present.
+It’s a paradox this boy from Perth can only resolve by reading more about the Vietnam War, by learning from those with a closer connection to Vietnam and its past and present.

 © 2018 Robert Fairhead